DALE E. BUCKNER MBA, CFP®, AIF®

 Dale supports a wide group of charities including Boy Scouts of America, Westminster Presbyterian Church, Center City Amarillo, Globe News Center for the Performing Arts, Amarillo Symphony, Chamber Music Amarillo, and the High Plains Food Bank.

 Dale married Adair Melinsky in 1975.
 They have resided in Canyon, Texas, since 1983.
 Adair and Dale have two children, Cameron and Danielle.
-They have two granddaughters and one grandson.
+They have two granddaughters and two grandsons.
 In his spare time, Dale enjoys gardening, fishing in Alaska and photography.

 Get to Know Dale